purvaphalak/NREGA_Analyis---MySQL-PowerBI/README.md

 ### 💠 Data Source

-- The data was provided as part of the tasks assigned during the internship, enabling in-depth analysis of employment and expenditure trends within the NREGA scheme.
+- The dataset used for this analysis is sourced from official government records and contains information related to NREGA implementation across various states and districts in India.
+-
+- It comprises 28 columns, encompassing data on job cards, worker details, budget allocation, work completion statistics, expenditure, and more.
+This dataset offers a comprehensive view of the progress and challenges faced by the NREGA program.

 ### 💠 Tools

-- Excel - Data Cleaning
+- Microsoft Excel - Data Cleaning & Transformation
+- MySQL - Data Analysis
 - PowerBI- Creating Dashboards, Data Visualization
+- Canva - For creationg Project Report/Presentation
+- Github- For Documnetation

 ### 💠 Data Preparation